shinbamba/PinaColada--millarM-marderT-luB-liuC/README.md

-# PinaColada--millarM-marderT-luB-liuC
-Pina Colada - Max Millar, Tim Marder, Bo Lu, Claire Liu
+# PinaColada-- Max Millar, Tim Marder, Bo Lu, Claire Liu

-THIS IS IN PYTHON 3

-git clone "url of our github"

-cd Pina +Tab

-pip install python3
-pip install wheel

-cd PinaBlog

-python3 resetdb.py

-python3 blog.py
+## Instructions to Run:

+1. Clone this repo by typing ''' git clone git git@github.com:stuymmillar/PinaColada--millarM-marderT-luB-liuC.git '''
+2. Navigate into our directory by typing ''' cd PinaColada--millarM-marderT-luB-liuC/PinaBlog '''
+3. Run the database by typing '''python3 resetdb.py'''
+4. Make sure python3 and wheel have been installed.
+If they haven't, simply type ''' pip install python3''' and '''pip install wheel'''.
+5. Run the python file by typing '''python blog.py'''.
+6. Navigate to http://127.0.0.1:5000/ to view our project!